dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan-update-caretsync.md

-## Change Log Addition (2025-01-19 ?
+ï»¿## Change Log Addition (2025-10-19 ?
 Foreign Text Merge Caret Preservation and Focus Management)
 - **User Request 1**: On sync text OFF, when merging foreign text into Findings editor, preserve the caret position at the same location relative to the existing Findings text (i.e., current_caret_offset + foreign_text_length + newline_length).
 - **User Request 2**: When clearing the foreign textbox during merge, prevent it from stealing focus from the Radium application.
 - **Solution**: Implemented caret offset adjustment mechanism using ViewModel property and Editor control binding; removed SetFocus() call from WriteToForeignAsync.